Show posts tagged:

 Change in behavior: Directory permissions and the execute bit

 rxdirs has provided a convenient default when setting permissions recursively.
 When enabled (the default prior to version 3.20.0) a promise to grant read access on a directory is extended to also include execution since quite commonly if you want to read a directory you also want to be able to list the files in the directory.
 However, the convenience comes with the cost of complicating security reviews since the state requested on the surface is more strict than what is actually granted.
+This can both undermine the understanding of the desired state of the permissions as well as confidence that the policy accurately describes the resulting state and we have decided the convenience is not worth the cost.

 Posted by Nick Anderson